ComposableFi/composable/book/src/parachains/composable/composable-crowdloan.md

 Our crowdloan on Polkadot was critical in allowing us to successfully obtain the 8th Polkadot parachain slot during the 7th round of auctions of these parachains.
 Over 9 thousand users participated in our crowdloan, depositing a total of 6,075,485 DOT (a value of over $163 million at the time).

 This crowdloan was available on our[ app](https://crowdloan.composable.finance/).
-Users were able to stake stablecoins or DOT, earn an APY on their stakings, and support the ever-growing Composable ecosystem.
+Users were able to stake stablecoins or DOT, earn an APY on their stakes, and support the ever-growing Composable ecosystem.

 ## Rewards